If you’re looking to get your forklift license, now is a great time.

 - How to work safely around pedestrians in the workplace

-In chapter 3 of this post, we’ll dive a little deeper into these topics, so you’ll be prepared even before you sign up for training.
+In chapter 3 of this post, we will dive deeper into these topics to prepare you before you sign up for training.

 Hands-on training and evaluation

-This portion of training must consist of “demonstrations performed by the trainer and practical exercises performed by the trainee” [OSHA standard 1910.178(l)(2)(ii)].
-In other words, you must be shown how to actually operate a forklift and also be observed doing so.
+This portion of the training must consist of “demonstrations performed by the trainer and practical exercises performed by the trainee” [OSHA standard 1910.178(l)(2)(ii)].
+This means you will first watch a trainer properly operate a forklift, followed by their observation of your performance operating a forklift.

 Certification